Articles for Riihimäki residents

 In his blog, Mayor Jouni Eho reflects on how recent headlines about, among other things, the housing fair and the Eastern School have affected the image of Riihimäki.

-Read the article Could less be more?
+Read the blog Could less be more?

 Working in a rickshaw Riihimäki's new vitality director Anna-Riitta Kujala: "People make the city vibrant"